ant-design/ant-design/components/icon/index.en-US.md

 );
 ```

-#### CustomIconComponentProps

-The following properties are available fot the component:
+The following properties are available for the component:

 | Property | Description | Type | Default |
 | --- | --- | --- | --- |